+REM?

+Adds comments or inserts a help into your program.

+Syntax

 REM comment

+Remark

 Remarks (REMs) do not affect the flow of the program.

+Examples

 Use one of these examples to begin a help line.
 The normal McIDAS HELP facility can then be employed to list the help for this program.

-REM ?
 REM?